Hendrik44/pi-weather-app/README.md

 # What you need:
 * [Pi-Weather-Server](https://github.com/Hendrik44/pi-weather-server)
 * iOS-/tvOS-/watchOS-Device
-* Xcode 9.2 + Swift 4
+* Xcode 9.3 + Swift 4.1
 * Carthage

-Run: ```carthage update```, build project and have fun 🎉
+Run: ```carthage update --no-use-binaries```, build project and have fun 🎉
-My pull-request to FontAwesome.Swift is currently only on master so you have to build FontAwesome.swift manually via `carthage build FontAwesome.swift`.
+You have to use ```--no-use-binaries``` because the prebuild Binary for Fontawesome is not build with Swift 4.1 otherwise you will get an error.

 # Screenhots tvOS
 ![tvOS-Screen1](/images/pi-weather-tvos1.png?raw=true)